meshcloud/meshcloud-docs/docs/meshstack.meshmarketplace.tenant-services.md

 As a response the Service Broker will provide a credential binding.
 Depending on the service it might not be real credentials, but just a link to e.g. the CI/CD Web Interface.
 Or in case of the "OnPrem Connect" perhaps some metadata information for the user is provided.
 An empty object would also be a valid response.
 This credential information is only displayed to the user, so it should only contain information the user can understand.

-## Configuration in the meshMarketplace
+## Configuration in the OSB Services platform

 Services can be platform-specific.
 A specific AWS OnPrem Connect SB is an example for this.
 It should only be possible to bind AWS tenants to this service.
-This can be achieved by [publishing](meshstack.meshmarketplace.development.md#publish-your-service-broker) this Service Broker only to marketplaces of AWS meshLocations.
+This can be achieved by [publishing](meshstack.meshmarketplace.development.md#publish-your-service-broker) this Service Broker only to OSB Services platform of AWS meshLocations.
 This will allow the user to only select tenants related to this meshLocation.

 Multi-tenant-aware service brokers that support different platform types, should only be [published](meshstack.meshmarketplace.development.md#publish-your-service-broker) to the global location.
 This allows the user to select any tenant in the meshProject, independent of the meshLocation.